sy2002/gbc4mega65/README.md

 * Convenient game cartridge browser which supports long filenames
 * Joystick support including special mappings so that you can for example play Super Mario Land via joystick
+* Optional color grading to desaturate the colors, similarly to how they looked on the LCD display of the original Game Boy Color hardware.

 Installation
 ------------